JAMES / PHOTOGRAPHER

-James is now living close to the Peak District in Yorkshire.
+James is now living close to the Peak District in Derbyshire.
 Customers can buy some of James’s work from the shop page with more photographs being added on a regular basis.

 Did you study photography?